zhdk/tpf-installers/tpf-tools-advanced/_readme.md

 - After installation, start your session:

-- **Audio**: double-click the file ‘tpf-audio-runner.command’

-- Follow the instructions in the terminal window.
+**Audio**: double-click the file ‘tpf-audio-runner.command’ Follow the instructions in the terminal window.

-- **Video**: double-click the file ‘tpf-video-runner.command’ from the ‘tpf-video’-folder.
+**Video**: double-click the file ‘tpf-video-runner.command’ from the ‘tpf-video’-folder.

-- Follow the instructions in the terminal window.
+Follow the instructions in the terminal window.

 ---

 tpf-templates introduction:
 ---

-In the installed folder 'tpf-advanced,' you will find the following "templates" for the DAW Ardour6.9.
+In the installed folder 'tpf-advanced,' you will find a number of "templates" for the DAW Ardour6.9.

-Folder [ardour-templates]:

-A part of the templates is identical to the templates in tpf-intermediate.
+A part of the templates is identical to the templates in 'tpf-tools-intermediate'.
-The 'tpf-advanced-ambi' templates are new.
-These allow an easy entry into the 3D-audio mixing of the tpf-session to the formats Binaural (only headphones) and Ambisonics (3D audio with speakers).
+The 'tpf-advanced' templates are new.
+These allow an easy entry into the 3D audio mixing of telematic sessions in the formats Binaural (only headphones) and Ambisonics (3D audio with speakers).

 The following templates are available as examples:
 - tpf-start
+- tpf-advanced-default
+- tpf-advanced-4ch_4loc
-- tpf-advanced-ambi-default
+- tpf-advanced-2ch_2loc
-- tpf-advanced-ambi-4ch_4loc
+- tpf-intermediate-default
-- tpf-advanced-ambi-3ch_3loc
+- tpf-intermediate-4ch_4loc
-- tpf-advanced-ambi-2ch_2loc
+- tpf-intermediate-2ch_2loc

-They correspond to the ICST Ambisonics Encoder VST3 plugin presets of the same name (tpf-ambi-preset).
+They correspond to the ICST Ambisonics Encoder VST3 plugin presets of the same name ('tpf-ambi-presets').

-- "ACE" is Ardour's own effects

 ----